Baton Rouge Volunteer Opportunities

 Internship Opportunity: Health and Wellness Coordinator

 Graduate students completing courses in Rehabilitation Counseling, Kinesiology or a related field are needed to develop and implement health and wellness curriculum at our senior communities.
-Activities may include starting a walking or exercise club or utilizing our IN2L technology to host interactive wellness activities.
+Activities may include starting a walking club, leading group exercise or utilizing our IN2L technology to host interactive wellness activities.
 This internship is unpaid.
 Contact firstname.lastname@example.org

 Internship Opportunity: Disability Services (pre-vocational)

 Graduate students completing courses in Rehabilitation Counseling or a related field are needed to assist in our pre-vocational day program for adults with disabilities.
-Intern will work with participants to meet personal goals based on their individual service plan.
-Intern will also work with staff on monthly planning and identifying recreational opportunities for participants in the community.
+Intern will work with participants to meet personal goals based on their Individual Service Plan (ISP) as they gain the tools needed to be successful in a vocational environment.
+Intern will also work with staff on monthly, quarterly and annual planning and assist with identifying recreational opportunities for participants in the community.
+Interns will experience both hands-on work with participants as well as administrative tasks.
 This internship is unpaid.
 Contact email@example.com

 Uplift a Heart by Sharing the Gift of Music